openplans/shareabouts/doc/CONFIG.md

 config.yml file.

-**NOTE: You don't want to check this information in to your repository, as anyone will be able to write to your data using your API key.**
+**NOTE: You don't want to check this information in to your repository, as anyone would be able to write to your data using your API key.**

 ### The Map